Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 How many days do you recommend to hike La Travessa dels 3 Refugis?

-This depends on your fitness level and how you like to face a thru-hike.
-The route can be done in 3 days if you’re used to hiking and in good shape and don’t mind hiking 15-20 km each day with 1.000-1.500 m of elevation gain.
+This depends on your fitness level and how you like to tackle a thru-hike.
+The route can be done in 3 days if you’re used to hiking, in good shape, and don’t mind hiking 15-20 km each day with 1.000-1.500 m of elevation gain.

 One of the cool things about this hike is that you can climb many emblematic peaks along the route, like Bastiments or Puigmal.
 For example, we added a night climb to the Pic de l’Àliga to see the sunrise.
 We’ll mention all the mountain ascents you can add to the route below.